flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 impossible to describe the [Caldari State](http://wiki.eveonline.com/en/wiki/Caldari) without describing the massive impact the Gallente Federation has had on it.
-Having developed in the same system as the Gallente, the State was born in blood and fire, through their determination to not be governed by anyone.
+Having developed in the same system as the Gallente, the State was born in blood and fire (ironic considering that Caldari Prime is a ball of ice), through their determination to not be governed by anyone.
 Any description of the Caldari as a people have to start and end with the concept [of megacorporations:](http://wiki.eveonline.com/en/wiki/Caldari#Megacorporations) gargantuan corporate entities that control a person's life from cradle to grave.
 A person lives and dies by the grace of his corporate masters.
-In some respects, though, this has lead to an even more equalitarian society than even the
+In some respects, though, this has lead to an even more egalitarian society than even the
 Gallente: the harsh realities of darwinian economics and corporate bottom lines have made the State an almost ideal version of a meritocracy, where anyone can make it far if they have the talent and are willing to work at it.
 Although